Heavy Engineering Corporation

 Heavy Engineering Corporation Limited or HECL is a Public Sector Undertaking (PSU) in Ranchi, Jharkhand, India.
 HECL was established in the year 1958 as one of the largest Integrated Engineering Complex in India.
+It is owned by the Government of India, with administrative control under the Ministry of Heavy Industries.
 It manufactures and supplies capital equipments & machineries and renders project execution required for core sector industries.
 It has complete manufacturing set up starting from casting & forging, fabrication, machining, assembly and testing - all at one location, Ranchi, backed by a design - engineering and technology team.

 HECL's Plants

 It consists of the following units:

 Heavy Machine Building Plant (HMBP)

 The Plant has a fenced area of 5,70,000 square metres and a floor area of nearly 2,00,000 sq.m.
-It is engaged in design and manufacture of equipment and components for steel plant, mining, mineral processing, crushers, material handling, cranes, power, cement, aluminium, space research, nuclear power, etc.It is the most important part of HEC.it consists of many type of huge machine, like leth machine, drill machine, compressor etc.
+It is engaged in design and manufacture of equipment and components for steel plant, mining, mineral processing, crushers, material handling, cranes, power, cement, aluminium, space research, nuclear power, etc.It is the most important part of HEC.it consists of many type of huge machine, like lathe machine, drill machine, compressor etc.